 Courtesy of tesoroculturalcenter.org

-Hosted on the grounds of The Fort restaurant (19192 Hwy.
-8, Morrison), Tesoro Cultural Center’s Indian Market & Powwow is a yearly tribute to the American Indian tribes that shaped the cultural community of Old Bent’s Fort, an important fur trading post that operated along the famous Santa Fe Trail in the 1830s.
-In celebration of early Southwestern history, Tesoro hosts nationally acclaimed artists, dancers and drum groups for an art-centered gathering, juried art show and two-day contest powwow, as well as educational and interactive exhibits on American Indian culture, for a fun-filled, family weekend.
+Tesoro Cultural Center’s Indian Market & Powwow is a yearly tribute to the American Indian tribes of the past who shaped the cultural community of Bent’s Old Fort (an important fur trading post that operated along the famous Santa Fe Trail in the 1830s and 1840s), as well as those of the present and future.

 The festivities will kick off with a Tesoro member-exclusive Meet the Artists Patron Party Friday, May 31, at 6 p.m. at The Fort (19192 Hwy.
 8, Morrison).
 Member tickets to this event are $20 per person.
 Guests will have the first opportunity to purchase award-winning art, meet the artists, and enjoy live music and entertainment.
 Hearty hors d’oeuvres, courtesy of The Fort, will be provided and a cash bar is available.
 To attend, one must be a Tesoro Member; join online today and purchase tickets at www.TesoroCulturalCenter.org/Membership.